Best Commercial Espresso Machine

 Automation

-Speaking of versatility, you’ll need to consider whether to get a semi-automatic or a fully/super-automatic machine.
+Speaking of versatility, you’ll need to consider whether to get a manual, semi-automatic, or a fully/super-automatic machine.

-Semi-automatics usually give you more control over the brewing process.
-Plus, they allow your barista to demonstrate his or her skills.
-However, if you or your employee(s) aren’t very experiences, a semi-automatic can be challenging to learn.
+Semi-automatics give you control over the brewing process while also greatly improving the ease of use of the espresso machine.
+Plus, they still allow your barista to demonstrate his or her skills.
+However, if you or your employee(s) are very inexperienced, a semi-automatic can be challenging to learn.

-On the other hand, a fully or super automatic machine might be harder to customize.
-But, it should be easier to learn and it will probably make things a lot more convenient.
+On the other hand, fully automatic machines and super-automatic machines might be harder to customize.
+But, they should be easier to learn and they will probably make things a lot more convenient.
+These are the best options for a coffee shop that really needs something simple and efficient to get the job done.

 Budget